-10 Support growth of local economies and new infrastructure in existing communities as needed for economic sustainability.
-The concentration of development near existing infrastructure is not only cost-effective, but is a key component of downtown revitalization and the creation of attractive amenities that contribute to community vibrancy.
+Item Status infrastructure in existing communities as needed for economic sustainability.
+The concentration of development near existing infrastructure is not only cost-effective, but is a key component of downtown revitalization and the creation of attractive amenities that contribute to community vibrancy. the proposed DMX Zone encourage concentrated 11 Require large master-planned developments to provide turnkey infrastructure, adequate financing for long term services, and allow infrastructure financing tools such as Mello Roos, Community Service Districts, assessment districts and other mechanisms.
 Ongoing.
-Existing and draft policies, including the DMX Zone encourage concentrated development.
-11 Require large master-planned developments to provide turnkey infrastructure, adequate financing for long term services, and allow infrastructure financing tools such as Mello Roos, Community Service Districts, assessment districts and other mechanisms.
-Ongoing.
 Existing and draft policies require infrastructure development.
 12 Consider applying for California Infrastructure Bank and other grants and loans to assist desired development.
 Being considered when appropriate.
-County is currently working a \$124,000 E.D.A. grant for infrastructure master planning in Esparto, Madison, Knights Landing, and Yolo.
 13 Work with Yolo County's four cities to ensure the equitable sharing of property taxes, sales taxes, Transient Occupancy Taxes, and other revenue sources.
-Ongoing.
-14 Ensure continuous and productive dialogue and agreements between jurisdictions that provide sufficient revenues for the county to serve all county residents, including those within the cities, with adequate public infrastructure, public safety and court services, health and mental health services, social services, libraries, housing, etc Ongoing.
+Ongoing 14 Ensure continuous and productive dialogue and agreements between jurisdictions that provide sufficient revenues for the county to serve all county residents, including those within the cities, with adequate public infrastructure, public safety and court services, health and mental health services, social services, libraries, housing, etc Ongoing

-YOLO COUNTY ECONOMIC DEVELOPMENT INITIATIVE # 3 DEVELOP AND IMPLEMENT A RATIONAL INCENTIVE POLICY
+YOLO COUNTY ECONOMIC DEVELOPMENT INITIATIVE # 3 RATIONAL INCENTIVE POLICY